-"The number of organisations, programmes, bodies etc is a hindrance to delivery quite frankly.
-Even we don't always know who to contact for what, let alone how people outside of the industry or investors are meant to navigate it"
+"The number of organisations, programmes, bodies, etc. is a hindrance to delivery, quite frankly.
+Even we don't always know who to contact for what, let alone how people outside of the industry or investors are meant to navigate it."

-Inward Investment specialist from an DMO in the Midlands
+Inward investment professional from an IPA in the Midlands